-OGSI service data and associated operations provide basic machinery for monitoring and managing Grid service instances.
-One just needs to define appropriate service data (and policies for governing who can access that service data) and then link this service data to appropriate service state; authorized clients can then query that service data, request notifications when it is modified, and/or change the service data's value.
-Underlying monitoring and management functions can be implemented via application-specific mechanisms, or via standards such as CIM, SNMP, LDAP, etc.

-These mechanisms introduces the need for standard schema, and a variety of such standard schema will presumably form part of the OGSA Platform.

-One area in which discussion has already started concerns common resource models, a term used to denote an abstract representation of an IT Resource, such as node, interface adaptor, disk, filesystem, or IP address.
-Such a model can map directly to a physical resource, or alternatively serve as an abstract representation of a logical resource constructed from multiple physical resources to build higher-level services and applications.
+OGSI service data and a operations provide basic machinery for monitoring and managing Grid service instances.
+One just needs to define appropriate service data (and policies for governing who can access that service data) and then link this service data to appropriate service state; authorized clients can then query that service data. request notifications when it is modified, and/or change the service data's value.
+Underlying monitoring and management functions can be implemented via application-specific mechanisms, or via standards such as CIM, SNMP, LDAP, etc.¶ These mechanisms introduces the need for standard schema, and a variety of such standard schema will presumably form part of the OGSA Platform.¶ One area in which discussion has already started concerns common resource models, a term used to denote an abstract representation of an IT Resource, such as node, interface adaptor, disk, filesystem, or IP address.
+Such a model can resource, or alternatively serve as an abstract representation of a logical resource constructed from multiple physical resources to build higher level services and applications. ¶ Resources, either real or logical, define information that is useful for managing a resource: a concept map directly to a physical

+known as manageability.

+Manageability details the aspects

+of a resource that support

+management including the

+instrumentation that allows an

+application or management tool to

+interact with a resource.

+Management is the active process

-Resources, either real or logical, define information that is useful for managing a resource: a concept known as manageability.
-Manageability details the aspects of a resource that support management including the instrumentation that allows an application or management tool to interact with a resource.
-Management is the active process of monitoring, modifying, and making decisions about a resource including the capabilities that use manageability information to perform activities or tasks associated with managing IT resources.
+Management is the active process of monitoring, modifying, and making decisions about a resource including the capabilities th